-Low-code development has transformed the speed with which businesses build and run apps, websites, and processes across their organizations.
+Low-code development has transformed the speed with which businesses build and run apps, websites, and processes across their organisations.
 This rapid approach to innovation has created an era of citizen developers, employees with little to no experience with traditional coding.
 Not only have low-code platforms given these employees tools to boost efficiency, but also foster collaboration between teams, introduce automation, and increase output—and growing companies are taking notice.

 While there are many benefits, the adoption of low code also brings up valid concerns for business and IT leaders.